Experiencing a pandemic can be very unsettling and have a negative impact on someone's mental health, both in the short and longer term.

 - Clear communication strategy – collective, honest, open and transparent messaging about plans to keep frontline healthcare workers safe, supported, and in good health in this shared effort against the virus.
 Encouraging staff to avoid speculation and reassuring them that they will be provided with the latest expert advice and information.
 Staff with concerns or questions can be encouraged to actively speak with their manager or union to alleviate concerns, as well as directing them to the latest PHE guidance.
-See our dedicated guidance for good practice examples of how NHS trusts are communicating their health and wellbeing support offer with staff during COVID-19.

 - Visible leadership – leaders must be visible, available and supportive to their staff while guiding them through this uncertainty.
 They should lead the communication setting out clear expectations for staff, preparing them for what is to come and how they will be supported, and signposting them to guidance and sources of support.
 For example, the chief executive of Sussex Partnership NHS Foundation Trust recorded and shared a thank you message with her staff to recognise their hard work during this unprecedented time.

 - Enhanced line management support – supporting line managers to have psychologically informed, compassionate and supportive conversations with staff.
 Where managers are able to have open conversations, listen to their staff and are able to openly discuss concerns and anxieties, they will be better placed to support their staff and teams.
 They should also be aware of and able to confidently signpost to the relevant mental health sources of support through their local occupational health service.
 For more information, see our guidance on sources of support available to NHS staff nationally such as mental health services, a bereavement and loss helpline and apps.